-At this point in time & with the current knowledge that we (or at least I) have, I can state that nobody knows for sure where exactly Kombucha originated from & that we don't know how old it is.
+At this point in time, and with the current knowledge that we (or at least I) have, I can state that nobody knows for sure where exactly Kombucha originated from, and that we don't know how old it might be.

-For sure we need more facts & less legends and myths: Those we already have enough.
+For sure we need more facts and less legends and myths: Those we already have enough.

 Thank you for reading.

 This whole series on Kombucha history can be shared, but under one condition: the original source (our blog) must be linked!